SeunginLyu/EpidemicSpreading/reports/draft_final_report.md

 <br>
 ![Figure 2](../resources/figure2.png)
 <br>
-*Figure 2.1*
+*Figure 2.2.
+We qualitatively replicate the original plot shown in Figure 2.1.
+Note that we only run the simultation upto 50 time steps due to time complexity.*
 <br>

 </center>

 ### Extending Beyond : ER, WS, Facebook

+We are still in the process of replicating plots for ER and WS graphs.
+We notice that even in ER and WS graphs, the virus prevalence reaches a steady state without rapidly converging to either full infection or no infection as opposed to our original hypotehsis.
+We observe that running the same simulation on the Facebook data yields

-### Conclusions
+### Conclusion

-for epidemic threshold: we see that the virus dies out on BA graphs too, but increasing the number of nodes fixes that.
+For epidemic threshold, we see that the virus dies out on BA graphs too, but increasing the number of nodes fixes that.
 Maybe it doesn't fix on non-scale-free graphs? we need to change ER graph generation to test this though

 ### Bibliography